urban-study/iron-hong.github.io/_posts/2019-05-24-PID-controller.md

 categories: post
 mathjax: true
 ---
+## Result (please click the thumbnails for viewing the video):

+[![PIDController video](https://img.youtube.com/vi/xv-AnkbR_LM/maxresdefault.jpg)](https://youtu.be/xv-AnkbR_LM)

 ## What to do:
 - Engage a feedback controller to make the vehicle follow the given path.

-## Result (please click the thumbnails for viewing the video):

-[![PIDController video](https://img.youtube.com/vi/xv-AnkbR_LM/maxresdefault.jpg)](https://youtu.be/xv-AnkbR_LM)
+## To reviewer:

-I see why the reviewer faced the issue to run simulation.
+- I see why the reviewer faced the issue to run simulation.
-Basically, PID code uses argc,argv command to take PID gains.
+- Basically, PID code uses argc,argv command to take PID gains.
-Therefore, I suggested to put the following on Udacity's Workspace command line:
+- Therefore, I suggested to put the following on Udacity's Workspace command line:
 ```
 ./pid -0.05 0 -2.5
 ```